ofisette/hpc-intro-plato/_episodes/12-cluster.md

 {: .bash}

 Remember to replace `{{ site.remote.user }}` by your own NSID.
-You will be asked for your password; this is the same one you use with other University of Saskatchewan resources, such as the PAWS Website.
+You will be asked for your password; this is the same one you use with other University of Saskatchewan resources, such as the PAWS website.
 Watch out: the characters you type after the password prompt are not displayed on the screen.
 Normal output will resume once you press `Enter`.

 You are logging in using a program known as the secure shell or `ssh`.
 This establishes a temporary